nomemory/andreinc-site/_posts/2024-01-09-looking-back-at-2023.md

 The *newest* family member started walking and talking, which is/was delightful.
 My second *newest* family member started to pose simple questions requiring complicated answers, which is always challenging.

-Software Engineering wise, I am not precisely a *Professional* Software Engineer anymore since I switched to management years ago.
-But for reasons I am too afraid to admit, I still practice a technical hobby called *Recreational Programming*.
-This means that I program for fun in my limited spare time (a few hours a week), it makes me feel nostalgic for the years when programming was not a job.
+Software Engineering-wise, I am not precisely a *Professional* Software Engineer anymore since I switched to management years ago.
+But for reasons I am too afraid to admit, I still practice a technical hobby called *Recreational Programming*<sup>1</sup>.
+This means that I program for fun in my limited spare time (a few hours a week); it makes me feel nostalgic for the years when programming was not a job.

-In 2023, I haven't achieved much and blogged little, but I did a few things I am proud of:
+In 2023, I didn't achieve much and blogged little, but I did a few things I am proud of:

 * I've finished and published an article I drafted and archived long ago called [*Demystifying bitwise_ operations in C*]({{site.url}}/2023/02/01/demystifying-bitwise-ops).
 Unexpectedly, It became pretty popular and got to the [first page of hn](https://news.ycombinator.com/item?id=35010447), which is always lovely, but not a purpose in itself.
 I also had to pay 50$ to Netlify because of the traffic it created: I've forgot to compress the pictures and diagrams.
 Lesson learned.
 * I've curated and solved a list of [leetcode](https://leetcode.com/) (or leetcode-like) coding challenges.
 I haven't yet published this list (it sits in an excel file), and I am not sure I will even publish it, because I don't think it's that useful for anyone other than me.
 Solving lots of exercises consistently through 2023 helped me improve my programming self-esteem.
 I've also recapped concepts I haven't touched in years (e.g., [tries](https://en.wikipedia.org/wiki/Trie), [heaps](https://en.wikipedia.org/wiki/Heap_(data_structure)), [backtracking](https://en.wikipedia.org/wiki/Backtracking), and [dynamic programming](https://en.wikipedia.org/wiki/Dynamic_programming)).
 I highly recommend you do the same, even if you don't plan to interview at MAANG or similar.
 My list of exercises was built around [this roadmap](https://neetcode.io), so check that site if you don't already know about it.